The Human Truth Foundation

 Health:

 Jordan does relatively well in encouraging good health, compared to many other countries.
-Jordan comes in the best 20 for its suicide rate33 (the best in Asia) and in its food aid and health contributions and WHO compliance34 (amongst the lowest in Asia).
-It does better than average in its alcohol consumption rate35, its immunizations take-up36, its average life expectancy11 and in its adolescent birth rate26.
-But, there's bad news too.
-Jordan does worse than average in its fertility rate14.
-And finally, it falls into the worst 20 when it comes to its smoking rate37.
+Jordan comes in the best 20 for its suicide rate32 (the lowest in Asia) and in its food aid and health contributions and WHO compliance33 (amongst the best in Asia).
+It does better than average when it comes to its alcohol consumption rate34, its immunizations take-up35, its average life expectancy11 and in its adolescent birth rate36.
+But, things still need to improve in Jordan.
+Jordan does worse than average in terms of its fertility rate14.
+And finally, it sits amongst the bottom 20 when it comes to its smoking rate37.
 In an attempt to improve its horrendous death rate from related illness, in 2020 smoking in indoor public spaces was finally banned38.
-The number of overweight adults has increased by 14% between 1976 and 2016.
+The prevalence of overweight adults has increased by 14% over the last 40 years.
+Life expectancy in Jordan improved by +6.2yrs in the 30 years from 1990, less than the global average of +7.9yrs.
+Jordan is amongst only 41 countries who have seen their fertility rate drop by more than 4 since the 1960s.
+Its peak fertility rate was 8.13 in 1969.

 In the buildup to the 2020 ban on smoking in indoor public spaces, Jordan was declared to be the heaviest user of tobacco by an international report, and its death rate from related diseases was 1 in 5 of all deaths (compared to 1 in 10 globally)38.